Wo-m/tickexperience-frontend/README.md

 1. Install [Node.js](https://nodejs.org/en/download) 20.0.0 or greater.
 2. Install npm.
-3. Navigate to the root folder and run `npm install` to install the project dependencies.
+3. Navigate to the root folder and run `npm install` to install the project dependencies
 4. Run `ng serve` to start up the application.
 5. Application will start on localhost:4200

-**NOTE:** Ensure that the [backend project](https://github.com/Wo-m/tickexperience-backend) is also running.
+**NOTE:** Ensure that the [backend project](https://github.com/Wo-m/tickexperience-backend) is also running

 ## Software Used
 - [Node.js](https://nodejs.org/en/download)